ixmatus/prizm/README.md

 A haskell library for dealing with colors.

-My original inspiration for writing this was Sass and Bourbon, both implement interesting color handling functions for use in stylesheets and I wanted the same thing for use in [Clay](http://fvisser.nl/clay/) (also for [Bentonite](https://github.com/ixmatus/bentonite)).
+My inspiration for writing this was Sass and Bourbon, both implement interesting color handling functions for use in stylesheets and I wanted the same thing for use in [Clay](http://fvisser.nl/clay/) (also for [Bentonite](https://github.com/ixmatus/bentonite)).